fortran-lang/stdlib/doc/specs/stdlib_logger.md

 #### Behavior

-If time stamps are active for `self`, a time stamp is written first.
-Then if `module` or `procedure` are present, they are written.
-Then `message` is written with the prefix `'ERROR: '`.
-Then if `stat` or `errmsg` are present they are written.
+If time stamps are active for `self`, a time stamp is written, followed by `module` and `procedure` if present, then `message` is written with the prefix `'ERROR: '`, and then if `stat` or `errmsg` are present they are written.

 #### Class